 Business using technology to support/improve business.
 (Examples: Manufacturing, Business Consulting, Real estate etc.)

-In these two categories, we can definitely say that first ones whose core function is technology/IT innovation needs to stay on the top and needs to do lot of research and innovations.
-Like FB, Google, IT servicing companies, Companies developing tools for market.
+In these two categories, we can definitely say that the first ones whose core function is technology/IT innovation need to stay on the top and needs to do a lot of research and innovations.
+Like FB, Google, IT servicing companies, Companies developing tools for the market.

-In other ones, core function is not technology.
-Business value if derived from core functions, technology works as support.
-In these scenarios keeping the tools/applications up to date me sound an ideal approach but doesn’t add much to business.
-Sometimes these upgrades even cost way me than value added.
+In other ones, the core function is not technology.
+Business value is derived from core functions, technology works as support.
+In these scenarios keeping the tools/applications up to date may sound like an ideal approach but doesn’t add much to business.
+Sometimes these upgrades even cost way more than value added.